 And here is the link to Angeline the Baker ringtone number 2.
-If you want to help support independent music creation, you can also go to the music store page, and buy ringtones (or song, or videos) for any amount you choose to pay.
+If you want to help support independent music creation, you can also go to the music store page, and buy ringtones (or song, or videos)!
 All payments may be done securely through PayPal.
 Thank you!

 For your ringing pleasure, here is Angeline the Baker Ringtone 1.
 I will post ringtone 2 separately.

 In an earlier post I talked about how you can add ringtones to your iPhone.
 Today I discovered while working on creating ringtones for my newest song, Angeline the Baker, that somewhere along the line, probably in iTunes 12, Apple removed the ability to manage ringtones easily in iTunes.
 There is no more Ringtones or Tones option or icon available in iTunes.
 Looks like a control-freak issue on Apple’s part.
 As you can see in the screen shot below of iTunes 12.7.x, the “tone” options and icon have vanished.